Skip to content

 How to Make Homemade Toffee

 The most difficult part of this homemade toffee recipe is making the caramel.
-After that, it is as simple as sprinkling and layering.
+After that, this buttery chocolate treat is as simple as sprinkling and layering.

 Showing how to make homemade toffee in a 6 step collage.